-MRT Services Company provides marketing services in connection with CenterPoint's gas pipeline subsidiaries.
-It also is the lessor of real estate associated with telecommunications towers that are used to provide services to CenterPoint System pipelines.
-As such, it is retainable as an energy-related company pursuant to Rule 58(b)(1)(vii) and Rule 58(b)(2).
-MRT Services Company also owns a canal that had been acquired in connection with Reliant Resources' California generation projects.
+MRT Services Company's sole purpose is the ownership of a canal that had been acquired in connection with Reliant Resources' California generation projects.
 CenterPoint asks the Commission to grant it three years to divest the canal.
-CenterPoint further requests that any order of the Commission that requires CenterPoint to divest this canal pursuant to Section 11(b)(1) of the Act make the necessary findings to enable CenterPoint to obtain the tax treatment provided by Section 1081 of the Internal Revenue Code, as amended, in connection with the ordered disposition.
+CenterPoint further requests that the Commission find that the divestiture is necessary or appropriate to effectuate the provisions of Section 11(b) of the Act.
+CenterPoint further requests that the Commission issue a supplemental order making the necessary findings to enable CenterPoint to obtain the tax treatment provided by Section 1081 of the Internal Revenue Code, as amended, in connection with the ordered disposition but requests the Commission reserve jurisdiction over such request, pending completion of the record.(36)

 CenterPoint Energy Trading and Transportation Group, Inc. provides administrative payroll services to associated pipeline companies at cost determined in accordance with Rules 90 and 91.
-The subsidiary is not engaged in other businesses.
+CenterPoint undertakes to transfer the personnel and functions of this company in connection with the formation of a CenterPoint System subsidiary service company.